This Day In Writing History

 "Then, in that hour of deliverance, my heart spoke.
 Does not such a country, and such defenders of their country, deserve a song?" - Francis Scott Key

 Today's video features actress-comedienne Roseanne Barr's highly controversial - and very funny - performance of The Star-Spangled Banner at a Chicago Cubs baseball game on July 25th, 1990.
+Also included is a clip of Madonna defending Roseanne's performance.
 Enjoy!